NYPD judge recommends firing officer in Eric Garner death

-NEW YORK (AP) — An administrative judge on Friday recommended firing the New York City police officer accused of using a chokehold in the 2014 death of an unarmed black man whose dying pleas of “I can’t breathe” became a rallying cry against alleged police brutality.
+NEW YORK (AP) — In a reckoning five years in the making, an administrative judge on Friday recommended firing a New York City police officer over the 2014 chokehold death of an unarmed black man whose dying cries of “I can’t breathe” fueled a national debate over policing, race and the use of force.

-The city’s police commissioner will make a final decision later this month on whether to fire Officer Daniel Pantaleo over his role in Eric Garner’s death.
-Meanwhile, the New York Police Department suspended Pantaleo from duty shortly after the judge’s decision became public.
+The city’s police commissioner will make a final decision this month on whether to fire Officer Daniel Pantaleo, who is white, for his role in Eric Garner’s death.
+Pantaleo was suspended shortly after the judge’s decision became public, about two weeks after federal prosecutors closed the book on criminal charges.

-Mayor Bill de Blasio hailed the judge’s report as “a step toward justice and accountability,” while the officer’s lawyer and a union leader said it penalized an officer for properly doing his job.
+Mayor Bill de Blasio hailed the judge’s report as “a step toward justice and accountability,” while Pantaleo’s lawyer and a union leader said it penalized an officer for properly doing his job.
+The lawyer said he will appeal to state court if Pantaleo is fired.

 “It’s past time for Mayor Bill de Blasio and the NYPD to end their obstruction, stop spreading misleading talking points and finally take action for my son,” she said in a statement.